kailas-muke/MLOps_WineQuality/README.md

 Do git push -u origin main

-Lets beign for actual code
+Lets begin for actual code

 Update the params.yaml file with the configuration paths and values

-Commit your changes using git add . git commit -m "Updated params.yaml" git push -u origin main
+Commit your changes using git add . && git commit -m "Updated params.yaml" git push -u origin main

 Create a new file under src folder get_data.py which will contain code to get the data fsutil file createnew src\get_data.py 0